 - Grill until the chicken is cooked all the way through, or roast at 425 degrees for 10 to 12 minutes and then check for doneness.
 Let the chicken cool and slice into ½-inch strips.

-- Heat a 10-inch or 12-inch nonstick saute pan over medium heat.
+- Heat a 10-inch or 12-inch nonstick grill pan over medium heat.

 - Once the pan is hot, place a whole-wheat tortilla in the pan.
 Top with a ¼ cup of cheese, 1 cup spinach or kale, ¼ of the cooked vegetable mix, and 3 to 4 ounces of chicken.